SarvinChitsaz/Mammography-MTL/README.md

 Instead of training separate models for lesion type classification and pathology classification, this project uses a shared CNN backbone with two task-specific classification heads.
 The shared representation allows the model to learn mammographic features that are useful for both tasks in a single forward pass.

-The framework supports training and evaluation across multiple pretrained CNN backbones, generates publication-style evaluation figures, and provides Grad-CAM explainability for visual interpretation of model predictions.
+The framework supports training and evaluation across multiple pretrained CNN backbones, generates comprehensive evaluation visualizations, and provides Grad-CAM explainability for visual interpretation of model predictions.

 ---